jracelis-hub/my-learning-notes/c_programming/README.md

 - Store data into required SRAM locations
 - For copying data from Peripheral register to SRAM memory and vice versa
 - To configure the peripheral registers.
 Because peripheral registers are memory-maped and each register will be given unique address in the MCU memory map
-- Pointers to ISRs (Interrupt Service Routine) are sotred in a vector table to handle the interrupts
+- Pointers to ISRs (Interrupt Service Routine) are stored in a vector table to handle the interrupts
 - Pointers are also used to configure the memory-mapped processor specific registers like interrupt configuration registers

 ### Structures